 This step also concerns the emission of invoices.
 Countries in Latin America, for instance, have some of the strictest business-to-government invoicing mandates.
 However, they have increased transparency when it comes to regulations and taxation.
 Ecommerce exporters have to simply go through all the rules for their particular products and create a matching invoice for their product range.

-The bill of landing requirements in a country like Brazil are quite complex, but essential to enforce stricter rules on exporting companies.
+The bill of landing requirements in any country, especially if you decide to ship to Brazil, are quite complex, but essential to enforce stricter rules on exporting companies.
 With innovations like e-invoicing, fleet checks and shipment compliances, ecommerce exporters can be rest assured that their shipment is safe and secure.

 Most Latin American countries have also adopted RFID technology to track all shipments via the internet, to ensure that there are no lost packages or shipment delays.